A Decolonial Research into the History of Black Women’s Fashion Design Practices in France.

-Rabi Diop, married to the Deputy for Sénégal Galandou Diouf, arrives in Paris in 1939.
+Khady Diop, married to the Deputy for Sénégal Galandou Diouf, arrives in Paris in 1939.
 For her first time in France, she discovers la vie Parisienne of her time.
 Her first journey to Paris will last only for a short time.
-On June 20th, 1940, Diouf will board on the cruise ship Massilia to return to his district in the company of Jean Zay and Mendes-France who refused to vote for Petain's accession to power and are all convinced that it is possible to continue war against the German Reich from the French colonies in Africa where the French Government could be based.
+On June 20th, 1940, Diouf will board on the cruise ship Massilia to return to his district in the company of Jean Zay and Mendes-France who refused to vote for Petain's accession to power and are all convinced it is possible to continue war against the German Reich from the French colonies in Africa, where the French Government could be based.

-Racist and more precisely negrophobic and antisemitic rhetoric were omnipresent at this time an early sign of the anti-jewish laws put in place by the Marechal Petain later on.
+Racist and more precisely negrophobic and antisemitic rhetoric were omnipresent at this time.
+An early sign of the anti-jewish laws put in place by the Marechal Petain later on.

 In January 1939, the Dioufs were welcomed in Paris, with the hope that the Deputy for Senegal could mobilise troops in French West Africa, if requested.